akoshterek/ocpp-charger/README.md

 Actor based representation of ocpp chargers.
 Can be run standalone against Central System as ordinary charger.

-It now also supports OCPP-J (OCPP over WebSocket with JSON) but it does not support receiving incoming requests this way, and does a blocking wait on the responses from the central system.
+It now also supports OCPP-J (OCPP over WebSocket with JSON) and does a blocking wait on the responses from the central system.
 This happens because we implemented the OCPP-SOAP API on top of the JSON API.
 If the package were refactored to use the JSON API natively it could be more functional and performant.